 To prevent algae forming on the leaves, feed regularly to improve growth, and prune out congested growth to reduce humid, stagnant conditions.

 Sooty mould grows on the sticky honeydew is excreted by pests such as scale insect, so these should be controlled first. before wiping away the sooty mould with a damp cloth.

-In heavy infestations a strong spray of soapy water (one teaspoon of mild washing up liquid per gallon) can be used to dislodge the mould growth.
+In heavy infestations a strong spray of soapy water (one teaspoon of mild washing up liquid per gallon of clean water) can be used to dislodge the mould growth.

 With light infestations, cleaning the leaves with a cloth, or indeed, removing the leaves might be the better option.